hpc/mpifileutils/DAOS-Support.md

 # DAOS Support

-[DAOS](https://github.com/daos-stack/daos) is supported as a backend storage system in dcp.
+[DAOS](https://github.com/daos-stack/daos) is supported as a backend storage system in dcp, dsync, and dcmp.
 The build instructions for enabling DAOS support can be found here:
 [Enable DAOS](https://mpifileutils.readthedocs.io/en/latest/build.html#build-everything-directly).
-The following are ways that DAOS can be used to move data both across DAOS as well as POSIX
+The following are ways that DAOS can be used to move data both across DAOS as well as POSIX filesystems in dcp and dsync:
-filesystems:

 1. DAOS  -> POSIX
 2. POSIX -> DAOS
 3. DAOS  -> DAOS

-The DAOS->DAOS case supports both POSIX and non-POSIX DAOS containers.
+For dcp, the DAOS->DAOS case supports both POSIX and non-POSIX DAOS containers.

+For dsync, the DAOS->DAOS case currently only supports POSIX containers.

 ## DAOS Data Movement Use Cases